 Buying Two Puppies

+I have called it “Littermate Syndrome”.
 Often one of the dogs will appear bold and the other timid.
-In reality the bold one is actually somewhat withdrawn and timid when his littermate is not there to give support.
+In reality, the bold one is actually somewhat withdrawn and timid when his littermate is not there to give support.

-Normally it is just one of the dogs that starts this behaviour, then the other one joins in acting almost as a mimic.
+Normally it is just one of the dogs that start this behaviour, then the other one joins in acting almost as a mimic.

 This unfortunate pair may come to fear all other dogs and unknown people, plus any situation where they are separated from each other.